rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 One of my goals with [Chevere](https://chevere.org) was to learn more problem-solving approaches and the culture that comes with these.
 I achieved this by consuming more software, starting with CI tools and I continued all the way up to esoteric software practices.

-Out of all I got exposed [GitHub Actions](https://github.com/features/actions) caught my attention: You can declare interconnected jobs and use actions published by third-parties to keep you productive.
+Out of all I was exposed [GitHub Actions](https://github.com/features/actions) caught my attention: You can declare interconnected jobs and use actions published by third-parties to keep you productive.
 What interested me the most was the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern), which inspired me to create the [Workflow package](https://chevere.org/packages/workflow) for Chevere.

 ## Introduction

 When I have to write a new system I try to keep it neat and clean.
 To achieve this I do TDD, ensure a good code coverage threshold and if fancy times aim for high [MSI](https://en.wikipedia.org/wiki/Mutation_testing).
-This is not always the case (is the oddity) as this approach is freaking expensive and not needed for most organizations.
+This is not always the case (is the oddity) as this approach gets expensive and not needed for most organizations.

-If a system is evolving (as it should!) it will eventually get patched the MVP way, which is to add features the quickest.
+Any evolving system could be eventually get patched the MVP way, which is to add features the quickest.
 Once done, who cares...
 It works and we are printing money.
 While the product get features this fashion it does increasing technical debt.
 This will happen in any project as teams change, people bring different approaches, tech evolves, the only guy who knows the system that deep is now 90 years old, etc.

 At some point it will be expensive to go in any direction namely to maintain, to change or to replace it.